jumpnow/jumpnowtek-site/_posts/2015-10-22-BeagleBone-Black-pinmuxing-and-other-device-tree-notes.md

 4. From linux-stable 4.2.3 [arch/arm/boot/dts/am335x-bone-common.dtsi][am335x-bone-common.dtsi]
 5. From linux-stable 4.2.3 [arch/arm/boot/dts/am335x-boneblack.dts][am335x-boneblack.dts]

+[Texas Instruments][ti] also has an interactive web application [TI PinMux][ti-pinmux-app] to assist with pinmuxing and device tree configuration.
+A free TI account is required for use.

 ## PinMux Modes

 Most of the AM335x pads can support multiple modes of operation.